Deployment

 Anyone can issue a security certificate, but only one with a chain of signed certificates that goes back to a root trusted certificate authority will be considered “trusted” by your browser.
 This is why you may have had issues running your web applications using HTTPS - when launching the project in debug mode, it uses a self-signed certificate (i.e. your application creates its own certificate), which the browser reports as untrustworthy.
 Depending on your browser, you may be able to allow this “untrusted” site to be served, or it may be disallowed completely.
 Visual Studio and ASP.NET projects typically offer to install a “dev certificate” that allows your localhost communications to treated as trusted.

 Traditionally, security certificates are issued from a trusted authority using annual fees, and often accompanied by insurance that pays for legal issues if the certificate is ever violated.
 However, the Let’s Encrypt Security Group, launched in April 2016, offers free security certificates with the goal of making HTTPS ubiquitious on the web.
 This easy availablility means there is no reason to not host your websites using HTTPS instead of vulnerable HTTP.
-You can visit the Let’s Encrypt website at letsencrypt.org .
+You can visit the Let’s Encrypt website at letsencrypt.org.

 To host your website, you will need:

 While you have been running your website in debug mode on your development computer, you probably won’t use it to host your actual website on the Internet.
-First, you machine would need to be running the web server application constantly.
+First, your machine would need to be running the web server application constantly.
 Any time your computer was turned off, or the web server was not running, your website would be inaccessible.

 Also, in most residental setups, you probably won’t be able to access the running program across the Internet anyway.
 This is especially if you have multiple computers connected through a router.
 In that case, only your router has a unique IP address, and all communications are routed through it using that address.
 The router also assigns “internal” addresses to the computers networked to it, and handles distributing request results to those computers that made them (kind of like a mailroom for a very large institution).
 To make your website available, you would probably need to set up port forwarding or a similar technique with your router to have it forward requests to the computer running your web server.
 You probably would also need to modify your firewall settings (firewalls prevent connections against ports that you don’t mean to have open to the Internet).